barnesrobert/aws-cloudformation-user-guide/doc_source/aws-properties-glue-database-principalprivileges.md

 # AWS::Glue::Database PrincipalPrivileges<a name="aws-properties-glue-database-principalprivileges"></a>

-the permissions granted to a principal
+The permissions granted to a principal.

 ## Syntax<a name="aws-properties-glue-database-principalprivileges-syntax"></a>